esper-io/dev-docs/docs/home/console.md

 ### Creating a Provisioning Template

-1. Click `Provisioning Templates`.
+1. Click **Provisioning Templates > Create Template**.
-2. Click `Create Template`.
-3. Enter a name for the Device Template.
+2. Enter a name for the Device Template.
 You also have an option to enter a description for the template.

      Dashboard users and admins create templates in a context, for example creating a template to define the device behavior for a set of devices deployed in a specific warehouse.
 The description box enables you to explain the context for the template.

 ![Device Template](./assets/template/templatedesc1.png)

-Click `Next`.
+Click **Next**.

 ### In the Policy Section